Merit Scholarship Programs

 Doctoral Research Scholarships for Foreign Students (DE), FRQNT

-Doctoral scholarships of $20,000 per year for up to three years.
-Eligible research must be in one of the following fields: aerospace, new information and communication technology, new heath technology, genomics, nanotechnology.
+Doctoral scholarships of $21,000 per year for up to 12 sessions.
+Eligible research must be in one of the following fields: aerospace, information and communication technology, heath technology, genomics, nanotechnology.

 For more information on eligibility requirements, visit the FQRNT website.